Cyber-physical system: Examples

 Common applications of CPS typically fall under sensor-based communication-enabled autonomous systems.
 For example, many wireless sensor networks monitor some aspect of the environment and relay the processed information to a central node.
-Other types of CPS include smart grid, autonomous automotive systems, medical monitoring, process control systems, distributed robotics, and automatic pilot avionics.
+Other types of CPS include smart grid, autonomous automotive systems, medical monitoring, process control systems, distributed robotics, recycling and automatic pilot avionics.

 A real-world example of such a system is the Distributed Robot Garden at MIT in which a team of robots tend a garden of tomato plants.
 This system combines distributed sensing (each plant is equipped with a sensor node monitoring its status), navigation, manipulation and wireless networking.

 A focus on the control system aspects of CPS that pervade critical infrastructure can be found in the efforts of the Idaho National Laboratory and collaborators researching resilient control systems.
 This effort takes a holistic approach to next generation design, and considers the resilience aspects that are not well quantified, such as cyber security, human interaction and complex interdependencies.

 Another example is MIT's ongoing CarTel project where a fleet of taxis work by collecting real-time traffic information in the Boston area.
 Together with historical data, this information is then used for calculating fastest routes for a given time of the day.